syncfusion-content/maui-docs/MAUI/ProgressBar/Range.md

 {% highlight c# %}

-// Using linear progress bar.
+// Using the linear progress bar.

 SfLinearProgressBar linearProgressBar = new SfLinearProgressBar();
 linearProgressBar.Minimum = 0;